-All students are required to take semester tests.
+All students (7-12) are required to take semester exams in each of their courses.
+It is at the teacher's discretion on what that semester assessment consists of.
 Students are required to remain in the building during testing.
-Students are to remain in the classroom when they are finished with the Semester tests.
+Students are to remain in the classroom when they are finished with the semester assessment.

-Videotaping:
+Videotaping/Recording: